PostEverywhere vs CoSchedule: Social Scheduler Showdown

 3. Social Media Scheduling

 Here is where being social-first pays off for PostEverywhere.
 The scheduling experience is built around multi-platform publishing.
-The cross-posting feature lets you create one post and adapt it for all seven platforms.
+The cross-posting feature lets you create one post and adapt it for all eight platforms.
 The visual calendar is optimised for social content, with drag-and-drop rescheduling, bulk scheduling, and time-slot suggestions based on optimal posting times.

 Winner: PostEverywhere — better social scheduling experience and broader platform coverage.